JuliaLogging/LoggingExtras.jl/README.md

 ```

 # Loggers introduced by this package:

-This package introduces 5 new loggers.
+This package introduces 6 new loggers.
-The `DemuxLogger`, the `FileLogger`, and 3 types of filtered logger.
+The `DemuxLogger`, the `TransformerLogger`, 3 types of filtered logger, and the `FileLogger`.
 All of them just wrap existing loggers.
  - The `DemuxLogger` sends the logs to multiple different loggers.
  - The `TransformerLogger` applies a function to modify log messages before passing them on.
- - The `FileLogger` is a simple logger sink that writes to file.
  - The 3 filter loggers are used to control if a message is written or not
      - The `MinLevelLogger` only allowes messages to pass that are above a given level of severity
      - The `EarlyFilteredLogger` lets you write filter rules based on the `level`, `module`, `group` and `id` of the log message
      - The `ActiveFilteredLogger` lets you filter based on the full content
+ - The `FileLogger` is a simple logger sink that writes to file.

 By combining `DemuxLogger` with filter loggers you can arbitrarily route log messages, wherever you want.

-The `FileLogger` is just a convience wrapper around the base julia `SimpleLogger`,
-to make it easier to pass in a filename, rather than a stream.

-## `DemuxLogger` and `FileLogger`
+## `DemuxLogger`

 The `DemuxLogger` sends the log messages to multiple places.
 It takes a list of loggers.